alanshaw/meteor-foam/README.md

 * * *

 N.B.
 You'll need to use an up to date Chrome, Firefox or Opera.
-NOTE if using Firefox you must first enable getUserMedia by setting media.navigator.enabled to true in about:config.